ohansemmanuel/Understanding-Flexbox/1. Intro/intro.md

 ![default link style](http://i1064.photobucket.com/albums/u363/Ohans_Emmanuel/flexbox-article/Screenshot_2_zpsjvonxs0e.png)

-The image above is exactly what you'd have displayed on the screen if you had not included the ```display: flex``` on the unordered list.
-However, with the inclusion of that simple one-liner, you already see a change in display.
+The image above is the result you may have hoped for.
+However, with the inclusion of that simple one-liner, ```display:flex```, a change in layout is immediately seen.
 The list elements are now stacked horizontally, from left to right.
+Just like they would if you used float

 ![Flexbox kicks in](http://i1064.photobucket.com/albums/u363/Ohans_Emmanuel/flexbox-article/Screenshot_3_zpsytzach4m.png)

-I really need you to follow along.
+I really need you to follow along here.
 The Flexbox model kicks in as soon as you introduce the display property on any parent element.
 It's all started now.

-You may not understand why that change in display came to be right now, I promise I'll go into the inner workings of that very soon.
+You may not understand why that change in the orientation of the list elements came to be right now.
+I promise I'll go into the inner workings of that very soon.
 For now, blind trust would suffice.
-Simply understand that the inclusion of the display property kicks off the Flexbox model.
+Simply understand that the inclusion of the display property starts off the Flexbox model.

 There's one more thing I need to call your attention to.
-As soon as you introduce that display property, the unordered list automatically becomes the **flex container** and the child elements (in this case, the list elements ```li```) become **flex items**.
+As soon as you set the display property to flex, the unordered list automatically becomes the **flex container** and the child elements (in this case, the list elements ```li```) become **flex items**.
 These terms would come up over and over again as I walk you through some more intresting  things the Flexbox model has in place.

-I have used two key words, I'd like to lay more emphasis on.
+I have used two key words, and I'd like to lay more emphasis on them.
 They are vital to understanding what lies ahead.

 1. Flex container : The parent element you've set ```display: flex``` on.
 2. Flex items : The children elements within a Flex container.